If you are being admitted to Emerson Hospital, here is some information to help ensure your experience is as smooth and comfortable as possible:

 For safety reasons, please do not bring any electrical appliances, such as DVD players, to the hospital.
 Battery-operated appliances, such as an MP3 player, are allowed.
 Laptop computers are permitted and wireless Internet access (Wi-Fi) is available throughout the hospital.

-We suggest you wear loose, comfortable clothing and low-heeled shoes, which you can change back into when you’re ready to go home.
+We suggest you wear loose, comfortable clothing and low-heeled shoes, which you can change back into when you are ready to go home.

 Admission for surgery

 Because each patient and each operation are different, your physician has a specific plan for your surgery.
-You’ll have already received special instructions about food, medication, anesthesia other aspects of your procedure.
-Before surgery, you’ll have the opportunity to meet with your anesthesiologist who is an integral part of your care team.
+You will have already received special instructions about food, medication, anesthesia other aspects of your procedure.
+Before surgery, you will have the opportunity to meet with your anesthesiologist who is an integral part of your care team.

-After your operation, you’ll be taken to the Post-Anesthesia Care Unit (PACU), a special nursing unit for post-operative recovery.
+After your operation, you will be taken to the Post-Anesthesia Care Unit (PACU), a special nursing unit for post-operative recovery.
 From the PACU, you may be taken to the Critical Care Unit, if you require closer, more intensive monitoring, or to your hospital room.

 While You Are Here